salilab/rmf/doc/Library.md

 # Invariants # {#invariants}

-Currently, there is little explicit checking of invariants between attributes in the %RMF file.
+Currently, there is little explicit checking of invariants between attributes in the RMF file.
 An extensible framework for checking invariants on file close and open will be added.

 # Decorators and factories # {#rmfdecorators}